Przekładaniec: Plots

 Wajda's film is the story of two brothers, Richard Fox, rally racer, and his brother Thomas, who had terrible car accidents.
-In the original Lem's work they were Harry Jones, a racer after series of car accidents, and his unnamed brother, who suffered a plane crash.
+In Lem's original work, they were Harry Jones, a racer after series of car accidents, and his unnamed brother, who suffered a plane crash.

 Radio-play version

 In this version, the dilemma is posed in the domain of advanced prosthetics bordering with robotics.

-Harry Jones has a series of grave accidents, after each of which Cybernetics Company adds prostheses to his body until virtually all his body, including a half of his brain, becomes artificial and Jones accumulates a huge debt to the company.
+Harry Jones has a series of grave accidents.
+After each accident, Cybernetics Company adds prostheses to his body until virtually all his body, including a half of his brain, becomes artificial and Jones accumulates a huge debt to the company.
 The company sues him for return of all prostheses, but the lower court rejected the claim because it would be equivalent of killing Jones.
 The company tricked him into replacing the remaining half-brain and then sued with the demand to acquire Jones as its property in lieu of debt.
 The court is confronted with the dilemma: if Jones is machine, he/it cannot be sued, otherwise, if he is still a person, he cannot become company's property.
-Harry called his brother as evidence, but it turns out the latter one after plane crash is in the same predicament...
+Harry called his brother as evidence.
+However, it turns out the latter is in the same predicament after the plane crash.

 Film version

 This version is framed in the domain of transplantology.

 Richard Fox badly hits his brother during a race.
 The surgeon transplants 48.5% of Toms' body into Richard, and a tragicomedy starts.
 The life insurance company refuses to pay off Tom's benefits, because he is "incompletely deceased".
 Tom's wife demands Richard either pay for Tom or recognize himself as Tom and "rejoin the family".
 Richard's lawyer is not helpful.

-At the next rally Richard smashes into his sister-in-law, two more women and a dog...
+At the next rally, Richard smashes into his sister-in-law, two more women and a dog.

-After the third catastrophic rally the lawyer tries to tell Fox that he did not manage to do anything yet, but it turns out that Fox is no longer Fox, but his survived co-driver full of transplants from Fox's body parts...
+After the third catastrophic rally, the lawyer tries to tell Fox that he did not manage to do anything yet.
+However, it turns out that Fox is no longer Fox, but his survived co-driver full of transplants from Fox's body parts.

 Wajda's film

 The film premiered on 17 August 1968 on Polish Television.

-The film was Wajda's first comedy film, first TV production, and the only science fiction work.
+The film was Wajda's first comedy film, first TV production, and only science fiction work.